 Throughout the Adelaide Hills, an abundance of fresh fruit and vegetables is grown and can be purchased locally.
 Producers also make olive oil, ciders and authentic German breads and cakes.
 Stock up at a roadside stall or farm gate, visit a farmers market or drop into one of the many providores in the region.

-Experience Hahndorf like a local on a Hahndorf walking tour with passionate Hahndorf resident and history enthusiasts Sharon, or a member of her team.
+But most importantly, experience Hahndorf like a local on a Hahndorf walking tour with history enthusiast Sharon, or a member of her team.
 All local residents who live, love and work in the village.